 PhD Graduate Alexandra Rodney and Professor Josée Johnston, in collaboration with Professor Michelle Szabo (Sheridan), published an article in Sociology.
 The article examines how ethical consumption choices regarding food vary across neighbourhoods.
 The authors argue that ‘ethical eating’ practices vary greatly with both neighbourhood and social class.

 Alexandra Rodney obtained her PhD in Sociology from the University of Toronto in 2017 and is currently a postdoctoral researcher at the University of Guelph.
 She researches the intersections of health, gender and culture.
 Josée Johnston is a Professor of Sociology at the University of Toronto and her general research goal is to advance knowledge in the sociological study of food and consumer culture.

-We have posted the citation and abstract below.
-The full article is available on the Taylor & Francis Online Database.
+We have posted the citation and the abstract of the article below.
+The full text is available through the University of Toronto Library Portal here.

 Read the full article here.